Hamilton Ferrari contract details LEAKED in team slip-up

 Lewis Hamilton may continue racing until at least 2027, according to Ferrari boss Fred Vasseur.

-Seven-time Formula 1 world champion Hamilton is set to join Ferrari in 2025, ditching the Mercedes team with whom he has driven for since 2013.
+Seven-time Formula 1 world champion Hamilton is set to join Ferrari in 2025, ditching the Mercedes team with whom he has been with since 2013.

-F1 HEADLINES: Hamilton’s Ferrari REGRET revealed as rival team sign design legend

 The 39-year-old competed in his final British Grand Prix with Mercedes last weekend, claiming a record ninth win around the circuit.